GlobalDataBarometer/handbook/docs/guidance/responding.md

 ### Locating the best example

 The Barometer uses a bright spots design, built to handle federal systems with flexibility.
 This means that, unless otherwise specified in the indicator guidance, researchers should look first for national examples (e.g., national law, nationally provided dataset) from the government.
-If no such example is identified, or the example identified appears weak (e.g., the answers to many other sub-questions are “No”), the researcher should then check for the presence of sub-national examples or, when relevant, examples that only apply to particular agencies.
+If no such example is identified, or the example appears weak (e.g. the answers to many other sub-questions are “No”), the researcher should then check for the presence of sub-national examples or, when relevant, those that only apply to particular agencies.

 If a sub-national example is **both stronger** **than the national example** **and** **representative of widespread practice** across the country, it can be assessed instead of the national example.
 This must be explained clearly in the justification box.
 Otherwise, the researcher should assess the national example and note any isolated sub-national examples they have identified in the justification box.